HOW TO ENTER THE MJ AWARDS

 Applicants may enter more than one category.

-A brief summary of up to 100 words can accompany each entry, please include this at the beginning of the nomination.
+A brief summary of up to 100 words can accompany each entry.
+A separate text box is available to enter this summary.
 You must adhere to your individual category criteria addressing each of the key evidence points that the judges are looking for.
-If you are including appendix, they must be no more than 500 words.

 General criteria for submissions